 Benefits of university-led training

 Leeds Trinity's PGCE Provider-led study route leads to Qualified Teacher Status (QTS) and a PGCE (Level 7) award.
+It offers something quite different that will prepare you for a successful and rewarding teaching career.

 STAGE 1 is based at both Leeds Trinity University and in your first placement school.
 This stage establishes the foundation of knowledge and understanding necessary for you to benefit from school-based training.
 This training comprises Subject Knowledge and Pedagogy; Professional Learning and Teaching in the 21st century; Assessed Block 1 and undertaking your first Masters-level module in Supporting Individual Needs.
 It also seeks to provide the basic skills necessary for you to function as a teacher.